-(1) Two courses comprise the Practicum Program in Human Ecology: HECOL 408 and 409.
+Two courses comprise the Practicum Program in Human Ecology: HECOL 408 and HECOL 409.
 HECOL 408 must be successfully completed prior to completing HECOL 409.

-(2) Students are not permitted to register in Practicum Program courses while on academic warning.
+Students are not permitted to register in Practicum Program courses while on academic warning.

-- (3) Registration in Practicum Program courses is a two-part process.
+Registration in Practicum Program courses is a two-part process.
 Students must first complete and submit an application form to the Practicum Coordinator in April prior to the academic year they will take their practicum courses.
-Students then register in HECOL 408 and 409. - (4) HECOL 408 is offered in Fall and Winter Terms.
+Students then register in HECOL 408 and HECOL 409.

+HECOL 408 is offered in Fall and Winter Terms.
 Students enrolled in Fall Term must complete HECOL 409 in the immediately following Winter Term.
-Students enrolled in Winter Term must complete HECOL 409 in the immediately following Spring or Fall Term. - HECOL 409 is offered in Fall, Winter and Spring Term.
-Not all cooperating employers offer placements in all terms - Students registering in Spring Term HECOL 409 will not be eligible for convocation in June immediately following their practicum. - Because of the intensity of the workload while completing HECOL 409, students must not exceed the \$\pm\$15 maximum in course registration for that - (8) A student who has been assigned a grade of "W" or "NC" in a Practicum Program course is entitled to a second registration in this course.
-If a student receives a "W" or "NC" in the second attempt of a Practicum Program course, he/she is normally required to withdraw from the BSc in Human Ecology program. - (9) Any student who has withdrawn from a Practicum Program course must receive the approval of the Practicum Coordinator to reregister in the course - (10) During their practicum students are expected to conduct themselves according to the AHEA Code of Ethics and the University of Alberta Code of Student Behavior. - (11) Students may only complete HECOL 409 once within their degree. - (12) Practicum Intervention Policy: The Practicum Coordinator, on behalf of the Dean, may immediately deny assignment of a student to, withdraw a student from, or vary terms and conditions of a practicum placement if the Coordinator has reasonable grounds to believe this is necessary in order to protect the public interest.
-See §23.8.2 for details. - (13) Accommodation for Persons with Disabilities: The Department of Human Ecology supports the principle of reasonable accommodation.
+Students enrolled in Winter Term must complete HECOL 409 in the immediately following Spring or Fall Term.

+HECOL 409 is offered in Fall, Winter and Spring Term.
+Not all cooperating employers offer placements in all terms

+Students registering in Spring Term HECOL 409 will not be eligible for convocation in June immediately following their practicum.

+Because of the intensity of the workload while completing HECOL 409, students must not exceed the \star 15 maximum in course registration for that term.

+A student who has been assigned a grade of "W" or "NC" in a Practicum Program course is entitled to a second registration in this course.
+If a student receives a "W" or "NC" in the second attempt of a Practicum Program course, they are normally required to withdraw from the BSc in Human Ecology program.

+Any student who has withdrawn from a Practicum Program course must receive the approval of the Practicum Coordinator to reregister in the course.

+During their practicum students are expected to conduct themselves according to the AHEA Code of Ethics and the University of Alberta Code of Student Behavior.

+Students may only complete HECOL 409 once within their degree.

+Practicum Intervention Policy: The Practicum Coordinator, on behalf of the Dean, may immediately deny assignment of a student to, withdraw a student from, or vary terms and conditions of a practicum placement if the Coordinator has reasonable grounds to believe this is necessary in order to protect the public interest.
+See Practicum Intervention Policy for details.

+Accommodation for Persons with Disabilities: The Department of Human Ecology supports the principle of reasonable accommodation.
 Human Ecology students in need of accommodations during their practicum placement must submit a written request for and formalize a professional practice accommodation plan at the beginning of HECOL 408.

-34.13.3 Family Ecology Major
+Family Ecology Major